IVSoftware/spammed-by-begin-invokes/README.md

 ___

 My test engineering spidey senses tell me there is some better way to observe this timing, but I'm still ironing out the specifics.

+___
+**Histogram**

+The 'hard limit' is set in the registry.
+We can adjust this key and change this behavior.

+Computer\HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Windows : USERPostMessageLimit

+The actual behavior in the test is benign, it simply _does_ seem to throw away the first context.

+BUT (this is what I'm trying to pin down) it does 'not' throw away e.g. a WM_LBUTTONDOWN.

+THEREFORE: Inferring from the name of the key being ` USERPostMessageLimit` one might wonder whether the contexts are being posted in the WM_USER range and being treated differently from standard messages.

+THIS WOULD BE CONSISTENT WITH GOOD OS DESIGN, RIGHT?

+e.g. "Limit the extent that user messages flooding the message queue can impact the stabililty of the process."